musketeers-br/dc-artisan/vscode-extension/README.md

 DC Artisan is a VS Code extension that provides prompt enhancement and RAG pipeline tools for developers.

+## Installation

+You can install DC Artisan directly from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=3musketeers-br.dc-artisan).

 ## Features

 ### Prompt Enhance